-Survivor settlement: The deceased was not entitled to receive an old-age or disability pension at the time of death.
+Survivor settlement: The deceased was insured for 12 months and was not entitled to receive an old-age or disability pension at the time of death.

 Eligible survivors include a widow(er) who was married to the deceased for at least one year, and all dependent children younger than age 16 (age 17 if an apprentice, age 20 if a student or disabled).